hungdv136/rio/README.md

 - Flexible for matching request by method, URL params, headers, cookies and bodies
 - Dynamic response with go-template
 - Automatically generates stub with reserve proxy mode
+- Ability to run tests in parallel to improve speed

 ## How it works